-Therefore, as well as general outsourcing risks, the use of placement agents and introducers creates additional compliance and legal risks for the fund manager and connected parties.
+As well as general outsourcing risks, the use of placement agents and introducers creates additional compliance and legal risks for the fund manager and connected parties.
+Therefore, a procedure (see below) was implemented to mitigate these risks and must be followed by all ARs and TPMM firms.